dipnlik/acaodebolso/README.md

 - [x] add refresh button for iOS
 - [ ] improve preview (like in Telegram)
-- [ ] add message to motivate people to buy the game
+- [x] add incentive message to buy the game